getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/user-feedback-example/aspnetcore.md

 }
 ```

-If you configured Sentry without Dependency Injection (e.g. without `UseSentry()`) you can also configure the SDK using a hard-coded DSN in the template:
+If you configured Sentry without the Dependency Injection (for example, without `UseSentry()`) you can also configure the SDK using a hard-coded DSN in the template:

 ```js
 Sentry.init({ dsn: '___PUBLIC_DSN___' });